carmen-ruby/carmen/README.md

 files in each of these paths should mirror those in the `iso_data` path Carmen ships with.

 To add a new country to the system, you would create a directory (let's use `my_data` as an example), and create a `world.yml` file inside it.
-Then add the path to Carman:
+Then add the path to Carmen:

     Carmen.append_data_path File.expand_path('../my_data', __FILE__)